Calpella, California: History

 Col. C.H.
 Veeder and James Pettus, Veeder's son-in-law, founded the town in 1858.
 It is named after Kalpela, the chief of the nearby Pomo village of Chomchadila.
 His name comes from Northern Pomo khál phíila, meaning "carrying mussels down".

 For a time, it rivaled Ukiah in importance.

 The Calpella post office opened in 1860, closed in 1868, reopened in 1872, was discontinued for a time, and moved in 1920.

 Geography

 Calpella is in southeastern Mendocino County, 6 mi north of Ukiah, the county seat, 16 mi south of Willits, and 29 mi northwest of Lakeport.
-According to the United States Census Bureau, the Calpella CDP covers an area of 2.6 mi2, 99.07% of it land and 0.93% of it water.
+According to the United States Census Bureau, the Calpella CDP covers an area of 2.6 mi2, of which 99.07% is land and 0.93% is water.
 The Russian River flows north-to-south through the center of the community, and the CDP extends eastward to the west shore of Lake Mendocino, a reservoir on the East Fork of the Russian River.
 U.S. Route 101 passes through the western portion of the CDP, and California State Route 20 forms the CDP's northern edge.